-The Trapdoor at the Underground Umamma Pool
+The Trapdoor & Underground Pool at Umamma

 There’s an old rule of design everyone must follow: if you have an opportunity for a trapdoor, you take it!
 Take Giovanni Settesoldi of Umamma in Tuscany for example.
 When designing this unique escape in the Italian hills, he couldn’t help but incorporate a hidden gem into the house, and a trapdoor leading to the underground pool was just the thing.